Skip to content

 Skills activate automatically based on your prompt:

-• “Create an architecture diagram” → azure-diagrams
+• “Create an architecture diagram” → drawio

 • “Generate an ADR” → azure-adr